 Two words: Free.
 Food.
 If your RA (or anyone else, for that matter) is holding an event that includes pizza or cookies, you should go.

-You are in college.
-You are on a budget.
-You have our permission to take advantage of all these events.
-Plus it’s nice to just sit and talk with an RA (over pancakes!) and get to know your residence hall mates better.
+You are in college, and like many college students, you may be on a budget or just looking to save a few dollars here and there.
+You have our permission to take advantage of all these events!
+Plus it's nice to just sit and talk with an RA (over pancakes!) and get to know your residence hall mates better.

-A phenomenon created by students for students.
-Boston College has a stunning campus.
-And Gasson Hall is its crown jewel.
+#Gassongrams are a phenomenon created by students for students.
+Boston College has a stunning campus — and Gasson Hall is the crown jewel.
 That building in the center of campus is inimitably gorgeous.
 You will spend many days taking pictures of this monumental feat of architecture…and posting them online.
 As does everyone else. #Gassongram all day every day.

 Head to our Instagram feed (you’ll see many #Gassongrams).

 Looking for a job?
-Want to talk to an alum who works in marketing?
+Want to talk to alumni who work in marketing?
 Hoping to network with folks in Denver?
 BC has a place for that.

-The Career Center staff is well-equipped to help you with your job and internship search.
-They will gladly teach you how to interview, help build your resume, and even help create your LinkedIn profile.
-Many companies hold interview days at the Career Center for summer intern opportunities.
+The Career Center staff is well equipped to help you with your job and internship search.
+They will gladly teach you how to interview, build your resume, and create your LinkedIn profile.
+Many companies hold interview days at the Career Center for summer internship opportunities.

 ► Pro Tip: Set up a Gmail filter for all emails from the Career Center so you can be aware of opportunities and companies visiting campus.